yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 Most surprising thing I found: A background connection to a DigitalOcean cloud server while no third-party apps were actively being used.

-86 days left.
  The gap between "I use a computer" and "I understand a computer" is getting smaller.

-#myfirsthack

 # Day 5: Web Traffic Triage & Third-Party Trackers

-Day 5 of 90 with @MyFirstHack.
+Day 5 of 90 with .
 I just opened my browser's dev tools and watched a single news article load over a hundred files from dozens of different domains.

 Most of them I didn't know existed.
 Half of them are tracking me right now.